 Dr. Michael Keane

-Michael is a Neuroscientist and Director of the Actualise Clinic.
+Michael is a Neuroscientist and Director of the Actualise Clinic, and has been accredited as All-Ireland Thought Leader in Neuroscience (2018).
 He is a former lecturer in Psychology at Dublin City University.
 He obtained his PhD from the National University of Ireland, Galway, investigating the effects of caffeine on brain function, where he set up the university’s first two EEG labs.

 Michael’s post-doctoral position, which investigated EEG biomarkers of early onset Alzheimer’s Disease, was carried out between NUIG and the Trinity College Institute of Neuroscience, Dublin.
 He is an Associate Fellow of the British Psychological Society and the Republic of Ireland’s only Board Certified Neurofeedback Training provider.